globus-labs/nvbl-database-examples/README.md

 ```
 curl https://covid-ws-01.alcf.anl.gov/rpc/smiles2id --request POST --data '{"input":"C"}' -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" --insecure
 ```
-The response is a string containing a list of zero or more "output":<value> pairs: in this case, as there are four entries in the CoV database for the SMILES `C`, the following four identifiers:
+The response is a string containing a list of zero or more "output":<value> pairs: in this case, as there are five entries in the CoV database for the SMILES `C`, the following five identifiers:
 ```
  [{"output":"chm:CHEMBL17564"},
  {"output":"g13:1"},